martins-jean/Real-time-data-processing-in-AWS/README.md

 3. Navigate to the DynamoDB console and under tables, choose the WindDataTable and click explore table items. <br>
 4. In the items returned section, click the expand option. <br>
 5. In the information alert, click on retrieve next page. <br>
+6. Click on the anomaly score column and you will see it in descending order.
+Review to ensure that three anomalies are listed at the top. <br>

 </details>

 <details>
   <summary>
     Use another Lambda function to filter the DynamoDB table for anomalies and publish them to an SNS topic
   </summary>
+1.
 </details>